Have you ever pushed through fear to do something that terrified you? Queen Esther did.

 Esther wrestled with the decision to get involved.
 She counted the cost and knew that her decision could lead to dire consequences.
 Offering surrender was the bravest thing possible: She presented her offering to God, surrendering to the Lord’s will, and uttered one of the most piercing declarations in Scripture:

-After convincing persuasion by her uncle, Esther refused to let her people face destruction without stepping into action.
-She weighed the cost of her involvement then made the decision to entrust her life to God himself.
-He alone could protect her.
+In Bible study, we see that—after convincing persuasion by her uncle—Esther refused to let her people face destruction without stepping into action.
+She weighed the cost of her involvement then made the decision to entrust her life to God himself, knowing He alone could protect her.
+But first, she called for a fast.

-Her husband was a fickle king, ruled by his own emotions and acting as his moods determined.
+Her husband was a fickle king, ruled by his own emotions, and moving to action as his moods determined.
 As Esther prepared to meet her destiny, she didn’t go alone.
 She encouraged the Jews to support her by fasting for three days.
-And when the fullness of time came, she respectfully, yet boldly faced her fears and approached the king.
+During a fast, the Jews commonly sought God’s will, His protection, and His involvement.
+And when it was time to speak out, Esther boldly faced her fears and approached the king.

 But what if Esther held her tongue?
 What if she let anxiety and fear stop her from stepping into service?
 What if she’d chosen her personal comfort and safety over the protection of her people?